Valtonyc: Belgium refuses extradition of Spanish rapper | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A Belgium court has ruled that Spanish rapper "Valtonyc" will not be extradited, arguing that his offences — allegedly glorifying terror — were not a crime under Belgian law.
+A Belgium court has ruled that Spanish rapper Valtonyc will not be extradited, arguing that his offenses — allegedly glorifying terror — were not a crime under Belgian law.

 'First they ignore you, then they laugh, then they attack you and finally, you win,' the Spanish rapper tweeted